I’ve been learning and using Haskell on-and-off for the past couple

 to implement ABTs from scratch, in most cases I’d rather

 just use a library.
-In school we used abbot
+In school we used abbot, which

 is an ABT library for Standard ML.
 For tinkering with Haskell, I